saasbook/AV102/transcripts/week2/what_is_version_control.md

 you know I have an untracked file and I can start so this is the interesting, this is actually a two-stage process as many of you I am sure are familiar
-... with for how git tracks and then and creates a tr ... you know telling it first, you know if we do git add dot would be all files.
+... with for how Git tracks and then and creates a tr ... you know telling it first, you know if we do git add dot would be all files.
 Let's do it for that particular one that README there, if we do git add README now we've gone from a situation where